SaintNick1214/Project-Cortex/Documentation/03-api-reference/03-conversation-operations.md

   role?: "user" | "agent" | "system";
-  content?: string; // For user-agent userId?: string; // If role='user' agentId?: string; // If role='agent'
+  content?: string; // For user-agent userId?: string; // If role='user' participantId?: string; // If role='agent' (participant in Hive Mode)

   // Agent-agent messages (A2A)
   type?: "a2a";